For many people, running in hot weather may be considered a dreaded activity; something they will typically avoid if possible.

 Chafing and heat rash from running are caused by friction, sweating and clogged sweat glands.
 These tips for running in the heat should also prevent these issues from happening, particularly the tips regarding sunscreen use, loose clothing, hydration and keeping your skin cool.

 Another tip is applying moisturisers and balms, as this can also keep skin comfortable and friction-free.
-Keeping the sun out is important for skin protection on the face, so check out our list of the best running caps for men and women.

 #7 Keep Yourself Cool